St. Jean Vianney School: Athletics and Extracurriculars

 St. Jean Vianney offers several options for athletic and extracurricular activities.
 In terms of athletics, boys may play football or basketball, and girls may play basketball or volleyball, or they can serve as cheerleaders.
 The school also has a co-ed track team, as well as a cross country team.
-The 2008-2009 school year was the first time the school have ever had a soccer team.
+The 2008–2009 school year was the first time the school have ever had a soccer team.
 It is for grades five through eighth, boys and girls.
 On January 20, 2016, the school opened the doors to its first gymnasium.

 St. Jean Vianney also has a Junior Beta Club, in which middle school students are allowed to join via invitation.
 The school has a Student Council for middle schoolers.
 These two clubs participate in service projects around the community.
-In addition, there is a Math Club, which participates in several local junior high tournmanents.
+In addition, there is a Math Club, which participates in several local junior high tournaments.
 A Drama Club was recently started at the school, and they perform a play annually during the spring.
 The school also has a band and choir, and they perform at both school and sometimes Sunday masses, as well as various other school events.
 Students can also participate in the yearbook club, in which they assist in producing the school's yearbook.

 St. Jean also hosts a Spirit Day Pep Rally several times throughout the year, as well as Field Day at the end of the school year.
 They traditionally hold Halloween parties for each grade.
 On a weekly basis, The school celebrates mass, and once a month, students whose birthdays fall during the month are recognized.
 Fifth and eighth graders participate in the DARE program, and all students participate in an essay, poem, and poster contest hosted by the Catholic Daughters.
 Middle school students in grade six participate in a Social Studies Fair, grade seven participate in science fair, and grade eight participate in Religion fair..